-1. Mr.Chavalit Chookajorn and Gen.Ponpipat Benyasri are independent directors.
-And Member of the Corporate Governance Committee fully qualified According to the elements specified in the Corporate Governance Committee and Sustainability Charter

-2. Gen.Ponpipat Benyasri holds the position of Audit Committee.
-Effective from 13th July 2023 (replacing the position of Pol.Lt.Gen.Suchat Muankaew who resigned from 1st July 2023)
+- 1. Mr. Amnuay Preemonwong and Gen. Ponpipat Benyasri are independent directors.
+And Member of the Corporate Governance Committee fully qualified According to the elements specified in the Corporate Governance Committee and Sustainability Charter - 2.
+Mr.Amnuay Preemonwong holds the position of Chairman of the Corporate Governance Committee.
+Effective from 24th February 2024 (replacing the position of Mr.Chavalit Chookajorn who resigned from 19th January 2024)